 What is the definition of DCO, ACO, and HLE?

 DCO - Dog Control Officer: The primary function of a dog control officer is to respond to complaints of dogs at large, barking dogs, unlicensed dogs, and general nuisance complaints.
-Additionally, most dog control officers are tasked with responding to reports of rabid animals.
 These laws are found in New York State Agriculture and Markets Laws, Article 7.

 ACO - Animal Control Officer: The primary function of an animal control officer is the same as that of a dog control officer; however, the employing city/town/village has extended enforcement powers applied to dogs to now be applied to all animals, such as companion animals, domestic animals, livestock, and wildlife.
 For further information contact your town supervisor.